datacarvel/lamespring/README.md

 ![Quebec City](https://github.com/datacarvel/lamespring/blob/main/QC.png "Quebec City")

+To see the code, start with scriptMTL-main.R, which contains all the code from start to finish.
+The two other scripts simply are slightly edited versions for the two other city.

+## Notes on methodology and visualization :

 Black squares are NAs (Not Available) in ECCC's data.

 Precipitations include rain and snow (all in millimeters, snow occasionally fall in April but rarely in May).